 The following samples show how to list the datasets in your project.

-To list the datasets in your project, in the Google Cloud console, go to the Healthcare Datasets page.
+In the Google Cloud console, go to the Browser page.

 gcloud healthcare datasets list